 - Consider attaching cooking directions or writing a few notes with a white paint pen.

-My Rules for Using Canisters in the Pantry
+My Rules for Decanting into Canisters

 I like efficiency and I don’t enjoy making more work for myself.
 With these thoughts in mind, I have specific criteria or rules for what I decant and what I don’t decant when I organize my pantry.